alanng10/class-lang/Docue/Article/Word/a.md

 Word "spread" has meaning that is rate spread.

 Word "radius" has meaning that is round radius.

+Word "font" has meaning that is char style.

+Word "weight" has meaning that is bold rate.

+Word "italic" has meaning that is italic style.

+Word "underline" has meaning that is underline style.

+Word "overline" has meaning that is overline style.

+Word "strikeout" has meaning that is strikeout style.

 Word "area" has meaning that is region.